crubier/Hexastore/readme.md

 Hexastore
 =========

-A pure javascript implementation of the hexatore RDF triple store, also useful as a graph database.
-Works in any browser with browserify or webpack.
+A fast, pure javascript triple store implementation, also useful as a graph database.
+Works in any browser, with browserify or webpack.
 Early development, API is subject to changes.

 Hexastore is based on [this research paper](http://karras.rutgers.edu/hexastore.pdf).
 It is a way to structure RDF data such that queries are really fast.
 However, as implemented here, it has a 6 fold increase in memory usage as compared to a naive implementation of a triple store.

 ## Installation

-Its pure JS, so nothing fancy, just:
+It is pure JS, so nothing fancy, just:

     npm install hexastore